parimalp/FPGA-Design-Flow-using-Vivado/lab5.md

 3. Set the COM port for 115200 baud rate communication.

-4. Right-click on the FPGA entry in the Hardware window and select Programming Device…
+4. Right-click on the FPGA entry in the Hardware window and select **Programming Device…**

 5. Click on the **Program** button.

    The programming bit file be downloaded and the DONE light will be turned ON indicating the FPGA has been programmed.

 6. Type in some characters in the terminal emulator window and see the corresponding ASCII equivalent bit pattern displayed on the LEDs.

 7. Press and hold BTNU and see the the upper four bits are swapped with the lower four bits on the LEDs.

-8. When satisfied, close the terminal emulator program and power OFF the board.

-9. Select **File > Close Hardware Manager**.
+8. When satisfied, select **File > Close Hardware Manager**.
 Click **OK**.

+9. close the terminal emulator program and power OFF the board.

 10. Close the Vivado program by selecting **File > Exit** and click **OK**.